MARATHON START LINE

 To help create a more efficient start experience, Grandma’s Marathon and the Garry Bjorklund Half Marathon use a staggered start process with three separate corrals for participants.

-Based on goal finish time submitted during registration, participants will be assigned to a specific start corral – A, B, or C for the full marathon and 1, 2, or 3 for the half marathon.
-The corral assignment will be printed on each participant’s race bib.
+Based on goal finish time submitted during registration, participants will be assigned to a specific start corral.
+These corral assignments will be printed on each participant’s race bib, and each corral will have a separate start time (listed below).

 Participants may choose to move BACKWARD in the corral system, but in no scenario can a participant move FORWARD (i.e. if you’re assigned to corral A (or 1), you can choose to start in either B or C (or 2 or 3).